BT TV packages: get the best deal

 BT TV can pause, rewind, record, catch up and offers on demand and exclusive sport content, as well as Netflix, Sky Sports and Sky Cinema.

-But the service is heavily biased towards BT's fibre offering, Infinity.
-Only Infinity customers can get a Youview+ box or the Entertainment Plus and Total Entertainment packs, which offer at least 30 extra channels and come with add-on options for Sky Sports, Sky Cinema and HD channel package.
+Infinity customers can receive a Youview+ box along with the option of at least 30 extra channels and add-on packs for Sky Sports, Sky Cinema and HD viewing.

 Enter your postcode above to check availability in your area.

 BT TV uses Youview as it's main set top box platform.

 Youview is largely a smart viewing platform for freeview channels, offering customers the ability to pause, rewind and record TV, as well as providing on demand and catch up services.

 It also offers some additional channels, and namely access to apps such as BBC iPlayer, Netflix and Now TV - Sky's on-demand service.

 There are three different Youview boxes available to BT TV customers depending on the package they choose and whether they have Infinity broadband.